influenzanet/python-ifncli/docs/response-db-export.md

 - The exporter uses pagination to download data, limiting the number of response loaded at each step, reducing the risk of memory problem on the server side.
 - The database also contains survey info (json description of the survey in a simpler form)

 ## Export Commands

 The exports provides 2 commands

 - `response:db:export`
-- `response:db:export-plan`

-Both commands needs a "profile" yaml file to describe the configuration of the export.
-Both command can export several surveys from one profile (contrary to the file based command like `response:export-plan`). `response:db:export-plan` is using a profile file for each survey so can be used if each surveys need separated parameters.
-If only survey key change, then you can simply use a single profile file for all.
+This commands needs a "profile" yaml file to describe the configuration of the export.
+It can export several surveys from one profile

 ### Profile file